 Strange how some things change, and some things stay the same.
 I last worked in a London agency back in 1991… 14 long, eventful years ago.

 I remember how I coolly disregarded the Old Writers huddled in the corners tapping away.
-My vision was blinkered.
+My vision was blinkered, back then.
 I felt they weren’t relevant to the place.

 1. Astonishingly, it looked like I was the only female creative.

 Still, after all these years, art directors and copywriters work in a male dominated environment.
 (Another female writer did appear later.)

 2. I was quite easily the oldest person in the creative department (aged 47).